Truth Social: Blank-check company and Chinese finance

-According to The Guardian, in December 2021, two loans totaling $8 million were paid to Trump Media from obscure Putin-connected entities as the company was "on the brink of collapse". $2 million was paid by Paxum Bank, part-owned by Anton Postolnikov, a relation of Aleksandr Smirnov, a former Russian government official who now runs the Russian maritime company Rosmorport. $6 million was paid by an ostensibly separate entity, ES Family Trust, whose director was the director of Paxum Bank at the same time.
-As of March 2023, prosecutors in the US Attorney for the Southern District of New York were investigating the Russian ties.

 Promotion and early reception

 In October 2021, TMTG published a document outlining the Truth Social platform, citing a poll saying one-third of the U.S. population polled had stated they would use a social media platform endorsed by Trump.
 On October 20, TMTG issued a press release announcing the platform would have its public launch in "the first quarter of 2022."
 It was slated to enter limited beta for Apple iOS in November 2021, and though it did not meet this schedule for its beta testing, Trump claimed in December 2021 "invited guests" were already using the beta system.

 Hours after the press release, a person identifying themselves as a part of the hacker collective Anonymous used Shodan to discover domains related to the company, eventually locating what appeared to be a publicly-accessible mobile beta of the service.
 The URL, which permitted users to sign up and use the platform, was leaked across social media.
 Users began trolling, creating parody accounts, and posting rants and memes.
 Users were able to sign up with usernames of high-profile individuals including Trump, Mike Pence, and Jack Dorsey.
 The link was later taken offline.